Diocese of Raleigh: 1924 to 1962

-On December 12, 1924, several months after Haid's death, Pope Pius XI elevated the Apostolic Vicariate of North Carolina to the Diocese of Raleigh.
-It became the first Catholic diocese in North Carolina.
-Reverend William Hafey of the Archdiocese of Baltimore was appointed as its first bishop.
+On December 12, 1924, Pope Pius XI elevated the Apostolic Vicariate of North Carolina into the Diocese of Raleigh, making it the first Catholic diocese in North Carolina.
+The pope appointed Monsignor William Hafey of Baltimore as its first bishop.
 In 1937, Pius XI named Hafey as coadjutor bishop of the Diocese of Scranton.
-To replace Hafey as bishop of Savannah, the pope appointed Reverend Eugene J. McGuinness from the Archdiocese of Philadelphia that same year.

-Pope Pius XII on April 17, 1944, transferred all but Gaston County from the Belmont territorial abbey to the Diocese of Raleigh.
-In 1960 Pope John XXIII transferred Gaston County to the Diocese of Raleigh, reducing the territorial abbey to the monastery grounds.
-Nevertheless, Belmont's status as a territorial abbey continued, with Abbot Walter Coggin participating in the Second Vatican Council in Rome as an ordinary.
-Later in 1944, Pius XII named McGuiness as the new bishop of the Diocese of Oklahoma City.
+To replace Hafey as bishop of Raleigh, the pope appointed Monsignor Eugene J. McGuinness from the Archdiocese of Philadelphia that same year.
+In 1944, Pope Pius XII transferred seven counties from Belmont Abbey to the Diocese of Raleigh.
+Later in 1944, Pius XII named McGuiness as bishop of the Diocese of Oklahoma City.

-Pius XII appointed Vincent Waters from the Diocese of Richmond as the new bishop of the Diocese of Raleigh in 1944.
+Pius XII appointed Monsignor Vincent Waters from the Diocese of Richmond as the new bishop of Raleigh in 1944.
 Waters was accused by some of the diocesan clergy of holding on to idle church property worth millions of dollars while some parishes were in debt.
-He also denied requests for the creation of a priests' senate, and had his resignation requested by around twenty percent of the clergy.In 1953, a year before Brown v.
-Board of Education decision by the US Supreme Court, Waters ordered the desegregation of all Catholic churches and schools in the diocese.
+He also denied requests for the creation of a priests' senate; 20% of his priests sent a request to the Vatican asking for Waters' removal.
+In 1953, Waters ordered the racial desegregation of all Catholic churches and schools in the diocese.
 He described racial segregation as a product of "darkness," and declared that "the time has come for it to end."
 He also said,"I am not unmindful, as a Southerner, of the force of this virus of prejudice among some persons in the South, as well as in the North.
-I know, however, that there is a cure for this virus, and that is our faith."
+I know, however, that there is a cure for this virus, and that is our faith."Pope John XXIII transferred Gaston County, Belmont Abbey's last county, to the Diocese of Raleigh in 1960.
+Although it remained a territorial abbey, Belmont now only had jurisdiction over its own campus.
+In 1962, John XXIII elevated the Diocese of Atlanta to the Archdiocese of Atlanta.
+He designated the Diocese of Raleigh and Belmont Abbey as suffragans of the new archdiocese.

 1962 to present

-On February 10, 1962, John XXIII elevated the Diocese of Atlanta to the Archdiocese of Atlanta and transferred the Diocese of Raleigh to it from the Archdiocese of Baltimore.
-Pope Paul VI on November 12, 1971, erected the Diocese of Charlotte.
-He removed Belmont Abbey and all of its previously owned counties from the Diocese of Raleigh.
+In 1962, John XXIII elevated the Diocese of Atlanta to the Archdiocese of Atlanta and transferred the Diocese of Raleigh to it from the Archdiocese of Baltimore.
+Pope Paul VI in 1971 erected the Diocese of Charlotte.
+He removed Belmont Abbey and several counties from the Diocese of Raleigh.
 This action created the current boundaries of the Diocese of Raleigh.
 In 1972, Waters expelled five Sisters of Providence nuns from the diocese for not wearing their religious habits while teaching.